victorjonsson/PHP-Rocker/README.md

 # PHP Rocker

 Here you have yet another **framework for writing RESTful web services** in PHP, jay!
-What sets this framework apart from many of the others is that Rocker is a bundle of Slim and an awesome [database facade](https://github.com/fridge-project/dbal).
-Not trying to write everything from scratch makes it possible to focus on what's important when writing a RESTful API and let other projects take care of things like routing and data storage.
+What sets this framework apart from many of the others is that Rocker is a bundle of [Slim](https://github.com/codeguy/Slim) and an awesome [database facade](https://github.com/fridge-project/dbal).
+Not trying to write everything from scratch makes it possible for you to focus on what's important when writing your RESTful API and let other projects take care of things like routing and data storage.

 #### Features